 A Veteran can suffer from both.
 Many Veterans suffer from traumatic experiences that are not dealt with while in the service, and then they are discharged and have to adjust to a new way of life.

-Many Veterans are overwhelmed when this happens.
+Veterans may feel overwhelmed when this happens.
 A lack of immediate treatment can make symptoms incredibly difficult to deal with.

 The symptoms of PTSD differ from those of adjustment disorder, mainly because PTSD has four different categories.